Tea Alagic: Early life

 Alagic was born in Mostar, Bosnia and Herzegovina, in 1972.
-She made her acting debut at 14 at the Mostar Youth Theatre, where she performed until she left the city in 1992 because of the Bosnian War.
+She made her acting debut at age 14 at the Mostar Youth Theatre, where she performed until she left the city in 1992 because of the Bosnian War.

 For the next five years, Alagic lived in Munich, Germany and Prague, Czech Republic.
 She attended Charles University Academy of Performing Arts in Prague and obtained her BFA in Acting in 1997.

 Acting career

 After graduating, she began a career as an actor and a creator of devised work, working across Europe and North America.
-During this time, she worked with leading avant-garde theatre directors: Ariane Mnouchkine, Simon McBurney, Robert Lepage and Richard Foreman.
+During this time, she worked with avant-garde theatre directors Ariane Mnouchkine, Simon McBurney, Robert Lepage, and Richard Foreman.